ReactiveX/RxSwift/Documentation/Units.md

 ControlProperty = (sharing side effects) * (subscribe on main scheduler)
 ```

-Conversion between different units in physics is done with the help of operators defined on numbers `*`, `/`.<br/>
+Conversion of measurements between different units in physics is done with the help of operators defined on numbers `*`, `/`.<br/>
-Conversion between different Rx units in done with the help of observable sequence operators.
+Conversions between Rx units in done with the help of observable sequence operators.

 E.g.